macalinao/simplyian.com/source/_drafts/2016-07-15-generative-property-testing-considered-harmful.md

 ## What is property testing?

 Property testing serves to [check your work][check-your-work] thousands of times in many ways by generating many random values and ensuring that they all meet certain invariants.
-Property does not refer to an attribute on an object, but it refers to an invariant, like a mathematical property.
+To the non-functional programmers: "property" does not refer to an attribute on an object, but it refers to an invariant, like a mathematical property.

 For example, let's test a string reversal function: